18 Candles: The Early Years

-18 Candles: The Early Years is the first compilation album by Silverstein, released in 2006.
+18 Candles: The Early Years is the first compilation album by the Canadian post-hardcore band Silverstein, released in 2006.
 It compiles their first two previously released, then-out-of-print EPs Summer's Stellar Gaze and When the Shadows Beam, along with some newly recorded acoustic and live material and a remix of the song "Smile in Your Sleep".
 By July 2006, the album had sold over 20,000 copies.